Can I Get a Passport With My Current Gender?

 If you encounter discrimination, harassment or other serious difficulties relating to being transgender while traveling abroad, contact the closest U.S. Consulate or Embassy immediately.

-Full text of the gender change policy - US State Department Foreign Affairs Manual, 7 FAM 300 Appendix M: Gender Change
+Full text of the gender change policy - US State Department Foreign Affairs Manual, 8 FAM 403.3 Gender Change:

 US State Department Gender Designation Information: